umnilab/HSEES_doc/[Doc] A-RESCUE 3 0 44c2fca37e4f48a4bd59ad9bd4c832f1.md

     - A copy of this is provided in the git repository and can be found within the `tmpl_files` directory named `complete_model.jar`.
     - If a newer version is available, place it here before creating a simulation template.
 At any point in the future when creating updated templates, delete the existing `complete_model.jar` or `complete_model.zip` file found here in the `tmpl_files` directory and replace it with the newer copy.
     - If a custom version is required, build and test the simulation code as normal within Eclipse and then use the instructions for exporting a model JAR to create the custom `complete_model.jar` file: <link to instructions>
-- Within the `tmpl_files` folder is a helper script which will unpack the model JAR and add additional files needed for the gateway program to control the simulation.
+- Within the `tmpl_files` folder is a helper script which will unpack the model JAR and add additional files needed for the GCP to control the simulation.
 Change into the `tmpl_files` directory and run the command: `./make_template.sh`
 - This will produce a `template` directory in the same location as the `code` and `tmpl_files` directories.
 This `template` directory will be copied and used as the base each time a user executes the simulation.
 The extra bash scripts added to this directory should function without alterations, but they may need small changes to account for unique conditions of the server.
 - The `Data.properties` file found at `template/data/Data.properties` is the configuration file for the simulation and is where several values are set to optimize the simulation for the server.
 Some of these values will be overwritten at runtime by the user's input selections, but some of them relate to specific details about the server which the user will not know or have to change.
 Be sure to set these values now:
     - `N_THREADS` to set the number of concurrent threads the simulation will use.
     - `N_PARTITIONS` to set the number of network partitions the simulation will use.
     - `ENABLE_NETWORK` should be set to `true` so the model will attempt to contact the control program after starting.
 The control program can still start and provide basic monitoring of a simulation that does not enable network communication, but there will be no ability to send it real-time events and reduced capacity to receive status updates from it as the control program will have to passively scan output files.
     - `GATEWAY_ADDRESS` should be set to `127.0.0.1` and the `GATEWAY_PORT` should be set to match the same value in the `config.js` file from the previous control program configuration step.
 By default it should be `47907`, but it can be changed to any number desired between `1001` and `65535` so long as both of these configuration files match and the particular port number is not already in use by another server.
     - Any other values needed in the case of customized model versions.

 At this point the online task manager should have a working copy of the simulation and be configured to execute it on behalf of the users.
-Within the `code` directory is a `Makefile` and the gateway can be started from within the `code` directory with the command: `make run` .
+Within the `code` directory is a `Makefile` and the GCP can be started from within the `code` directory with the command: `make run` .
 It can be accessed by connecting a client like the VI web-site to the address of the server (domain or IP) on the port chosen above.

 If desired, documentation for the specific distribution and version of Linux which the server is running can be consulted for how to set it as a daemon or service to run in the background unattended.